Former partner of Madeline Kingsbury charged with 2 counts of 2nd degree murder

 WINONA, Minn.
 (KTTC) – Adam Fravel, the former partner of Madeline Kingsbury, was charged with two counts of second-degree murder with intent/not premeditation on Friday.

-According to the complaint, a friend called police concerned for Madeline’s wellbeing on March 31.
+According to the complaint, a friend called police concerned for Madeline’s wellbeing on March 31 when she hadn’t heard from her the whole day, which was unusual.

-On Aril 1, investigators searched the apartment in Winona where Madeline and Adam lived.
+On April 1, investigators searched the apartment in Winona where Madeline and Adam lived.
+There were no signs of struggle in the house, but Madeline’s phone, jacket, and purse.

 Fravel acknowledged that recently their relationship was not working, so they decided to separate and were in the process of moving out of their Winona residence.
 Madeline had been looking at different apartments in the area for her and the children to live in.

-Fravel indicated that about two weeks ago, Madeline had told him that she had begun a relationship with another man, but that he did not know how long the relationship had been going on.
+Fravel indicated that about two weeks before March 31, Madeline had told him that she had begun a relationship with another man, but that he did not know how long the relationship had been going on.

 Fravel said he was going to spend the day making storage runs.